 Marie was previously director of the Maryknoll Office for Global Concerns.
 She is a Secular Franciscan, author or co-author of seven books including Oscar Romero: Reflections on His Life and Writings and St. Francis and the Foolishness of God; editor of Choosing Peace: The Catholic Church Returns to Gospel Nonviolence; and co-editor of Advancing Nonviolence and Just Peace in the Church and the World.

 She holds a masters degree in moral theology from Washington Theological Union and honorary doctorates from Trinity Washington University and Alvernia University.
 She is a lay woman, a mother of six and a grandmother.
-She is author or co-author of seven books, including Oscar Romero: Reflections on His Life and Writings and St. Francis and the Foolishness of God.

-Marie now serves on the steering committee of the Catholic Peacebuilding Network and as a contributing editor to Sojourners magazine.
+Marie has visited many parts of the world, including countries in conflict, for Maryknoll and Pax Christi International.
+She serves on the steering committee of the Catholic Peacebuilding Network and as a contributing editor to Sojourners magazine.
 She has previously served on the White House Task Force on Global Poverty and Development; the advisory committee of Orbis Books; and the national boards of JustFaith Ministries, Sojourners magazine, the Jubilee USA Network and several other organizations.